EnergySystemsModellingLab/MUSE_OS/docs/installing-muse.rst

    Linux users may need to install a C compiler, whether GNU gcc or Clang, as well python development packages, depending on their distribution.

    #.
-Download Microsoft Visual C++ Build Tools from this link: https://visualstudio.microsoft.com/downloads/
+Download the Microsoft Visual C++ Build Tools from the following link by downloading Visual Studio: https://visualstudio.microsoft.com/downloads/

    #.
 Select your preferred edition.
 The "Community" is free and contains what is required.